2020 Step 1 Review Course:

 Part 1 Questions and Video Answers

-You will receive 34 sets of 10 short answer questions three times a week posted to your dashboard.
+You will receive 34 sets of 10 short answer questions on your dashboard.
 The purpose of these questions is to further build your bank of high yield USMLE Step 1 or COMLEX Level 1 knowledge and fill in any gaps.